 What is a Catenary Curve and Why is it Important to Igloos?

-The catenary curve structure of an ICEBOX® igloo for igloo construction is based on a time-tested principle of natural balance and construction.
+The catenary curve structure of an ICEBOX® igloo is based on a time-tested principle of natural balance and construction.
 ICEBOX® igloo construction uses this very same principle.
-This very principle was used in the planning and building of many of the European cathedrals.
+European cathedrals above all used this principle in their construction.
 As cathedrals were built higher and higher towards heaven, the outer walls of the cathedral could no longer tolerate the stress placed on them from the weight of the cathedral roof.

 No doubt scratching their chins in dismay, ancient engineers finally figured out a remedy in the form of a supplemental wall brace they called “flying buttresses.”
 They built and placed these catenary curve-shaped stone supports as dueling pressure against the pressure pushing down from the cathedral roof.
 This is how to build an igloo.